gavinanderegg/gavinanderegg.github.io/_posts/2021-09-23-how-to-find-the-youtube-link-for-an-ad.md

 This morning I was catching up on Twitter when a friend's tweet caught my eye:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Just saw a lovely Kathleen Edwards ad for Ottawa in the middle of a totally unrelated YouTube video - I wish they let me share good ads, but it seems there&#39;s no easy way to do so.
-Feels like a missed opportunity</p>&mdash; Andrew Burke (@ajlburke) <a href="https://twitter.com/ajlburke/status/1440864506498879488?ref_src=twsrc%5Etfw">September 23, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+Feels like a missed opportunity</p>&mdash; Andrew Burke (@ajlburke) <a href="https://twitter.com/ajlburke/status/1440864506498879488?ref_src=twsrc%5Etfw">September 23, 2021</a></blockquote>

 Ads on YouTube are just videos, but are usually unlisted.
 Either way, it can be a real pain to find them.
 I had previously figured this out by digging into the debugging info (which I've had to use in the past for other reasons), but this isn't straightforward.
 I figured I should write down the steps.